markburns/fizz_buzz_enterprise_framework/README.md

 it can quickly become unreadable, unmaintainable and a spaghetti nightmare.

+The solution is very closely coupled to the problem, and doesn't allow for a Business Manager or Client Liason team to ammend the parameters of the problem and solution.

 The aim of the FizzBuzz Enterprise Framework is to allow this solution to expand with the scope of the problem.

+TODO:
+____
+* Split logic into MVC for proper separation of concerns and modularity

+* Write a simple DSL to alter parameters of FizzBuzz algorithm

-TODO: Split Fizzer and Buzzer into separate RESTful services to build a scalable
+* Split Fizzer and Buzzer into separate RESTful services to build a scalable Service Oriented Architecture application.

+* Write a custom XML Parser

+* Allow implementation of the algorithm to be configured using XML files or the proprietery simple DSL

+* Ammend view layer to support custom configuration of presentation using XML

+* Admin interface for the presentation layer configuration data

+* Admin interface to handle changes to the Admin interface

+* Easy to use .Net, PHP and Java client libraries